 In Douglas Winter’s book, Stephen King: The Art of Darkness, Winter talks about King’s naturalistic approach to plot.
 I like how Keene puts it better - shit happens.
 Keene forsakes the idea of having to provide a logical explanation for the events in his novel.
 And really, what explanation does the reader need?
 It’s a standard “Cannibal Clan” trope, and it works just fine.
 Shit happens - these kids take a wrong turn, wind up in the wrong neighborhood, encounter the wrong people, and all but one wind up as dinner.
 As one character thinks to herself in the very beginning: Shit happens.
 And when it does, things get fucked up.
 This isn’t to say the story is without plot, but the plot revolves around action and escape, not the clan itself.

-Whether or not Keene used the Minotuar myth as a framework for the story isn’t really something I’m trying to comment on.
-Rather, I think the Minotaur myth is reflected in a subset of our modern horror stories as the teenagers trapped in the scary [woods, cabin, hotel, house, etc], chased by the [axe murderer, cannibal, guy with one red shoe, etc].
+Whether Keene used the Minotaur myth as a framework for the story isn’t really something I’m trying to comment on.
+Rather, I think the Minotaur myth is reflected in a subset of our modern horror stories as the teenagers trapped in the scary [woods, cabin, hotel, house, etc.], chased by the [axe murderer, cannibal, guy with one red shoe, etc.].